Laleh-Zar Street

 Laleh-Zar street (خیابان لالهزار) is one of the oldest streets of Tehran, Iran.
-This street is bordered to the south by Toopkhaneh square, and to the north by Enqelab Street (former Shah Reza Street).
+This street is bordered to the south by Toopkhaneh Square, and to the north by Enqelab Street (former Reza Shah Street).

 At the end of the Qajar era and beginning of the Pahlavi era, it was a symbol of modernism and art of Iran and was known as "Tehran's Champs-Élysées".
 Many theaters, restaurants, businesses, cabarets, dish-sellers, dressmakers, cinemas, and famous shops were located in this street.

 Laleh-Zar district was once the street in which all the cinema of Tehran were placed.
 The first movie in the history of Iran was shown in the Laleh cinema.
 This cinema itself was first inaugurated in 1945 and prior to that this region was once the place of Mosafa garden, a Royal garden for the families and a place for the diplomats.

 This street is also the birthplace of the first passage of Iran based on a western architecture.

 Due to the interest of Qajars and the western layout of this street also many other advancements first started right here.
 For instance, The first telegram wire of Tehran was initiated in this sub region and since then many things have changed.

 History

-Laleh-Zar Street, at the time it was constructed the length was eight hundred steps, which started from Topkhaneh Square and reached the Laleh-Zar square.
+Laleh-Zar Street, at the time it was constructed the length was eight hundred steps, which started from Toopkhaneh Square and reached the Laleh-Zar square.
 This street was named Laleh-Zar because before it was full of wild tulips and beautiful trees, which was one of the royal resorts at that time.
-The eastern part of it leads to the Philikhaneh and the western part leads to Ala Al-Dawlah Street.
+The eastern part of it leads to the Philikhaneh and the western part leads to Ala al-Dowleh Street.